Casokaks/light-python-template/docs/README.md

 # docs

-Place here project data, documents, notebooks, models, outputs, etc.
+Folder for project data, documents, notebooks, models, outputs, etc.

+Not to be included in the python package installation.